The 86 best hotels, restaurants, shops, nightlife, cenotes, beaches, tours, neighborhoods, and things to do in Tulum, Mexico.

 Four-story, treehouse-style bar and grill with live music almost every night of the week.
 The top floor bar is one of the the best sunset viewpoints on the beach as it sits above the jungle tree line; another lounge terrace is filled with hammocks.
 Great fish tacos, ceviche, cocktails, and a fun atmosphere, though the menu overall is a tad Americanized and overpriced. • Map • +52 984 179 4160.

-24-hour hamburger restaurant and bar set in the jungle with a private cenote.
+Great little bar and burger restaurant set in the jungle with a private cenote.
 The simple menu offers meat or veggie burgers, strong cocktails, and beer.
 Virgin Cenote at the restaurant’s heart is illuminated at night by a chandelier and supposedly restores the virginity of anyone who swims in it.
-Offering a jukebox, karaoke, and live music, this casual spot offers a fantastic break from the chichi restaurants lining the beach. • Map • +52 984 169 5353.
+Offering a jukebox, karaoke, and live music, this casual spot offers a fantastic break from the chichi restaurants lining the beach.
+Open from noon until 5:00 in the morning. • Map • +52 984 169 5353.

 El Asadero is the best steakhouse in Tulum, offering perfectly cooked cuts, a romantic ambiance, and live music nightly.
 The house specialty is arrachera (marinated skirt steak) served with chorizo, potatoes, and grilled cactus.
 Open for dinner only; reservations recommended. • Map • +52 984 157 8998.